nestybox/sysbox-runc/README.md

 ## Integration with other Sysbox components

 sysbox-runc is tightly integrated with sysbox-fs and sysbox-mgr via gRPC.
-Refer to the sysbox documentation for details.
+Refer to the [Sysbox design doc](https://github.com/nestybox/sysbox/blob/master/docs/design.md) for further info.

 ## Building